 Phishing is one of the greatest cyber security threats that organisations face.
-According to the 2021 Verizon Data Breach Investigations Report, 35% of all data breaches involved scams trying to steal people’s sensitive information or login credentials.
+According to Proofpoint’s 2022 State of the Phish Report, 83% of organisations fell victim to a phishing attack last year.

 Such attacks are increasingly popular because they’re easy to conduct and can potentially net the crooks a huge payout.
-They usually cause major problems for the victim, and in some cases the costs are devastating.
+All that’s required is a well-crafted email, the contact details of someone in your organisation and the very high likelihood that someone will take the bait.

 5. FACC (€42 million)